manticoresoftware/manticoresearch/manual/Searching/Filters.md

 <!-- example must_not -->
 ### must
-Queries and filters specified in the `must` section must match the documents.
-If several fulltext queries or filters are specified, all of them.
+Queries and filters specified in the `must` section are required to match the documents.
+If multiple fulltext queries or filters are specified, all of them must match.
 This is the equivalent of `AND` queries in SQL.
-Note, if you want to match against an array ([multi-value attribute](../../Creating_a_table/Data_types.md#Multi-value-integer-%28MVA%29)) you can specify the attribute multiple times and if only all the queried values are found in the array the result will be positive, e.g.:
+Note that if you want to match against an array ([multi-value attribute](../../Creating_a_table/Data_types.md#Multi-value-integer-%28MVA%29)), you can specify the attribute multiple times.
+The result will be positive only if all the queried values are found in the array, e.g.:

 ```json
 "must": [